hypo69/1001-python-ru/en/articles/CICD пайплайн.en.md

 *   Azure DevOps
 *   TeamCity

-### 🧠 Why do we need CI/CD at all?
+### 🧠 Why do we even need CI/CD?

 *   **Reduces human error:** Automation eliminates errors associated with manual operations.
 *   **Fast bug detection:** Errors are found earlier, making them easier and cheaper to fix.
-*   **Automation of routine tasks:** Developers spend less time on building and deploying, and more on code.
+*   **Automation of routine tasks:** Developers spend less time on building and deploying, and more on coding.
-*   **Improved code quality:** Constant checks and tests raise the overall quality bar.
+*   **Improved code quality:** Continuous checks and tests raise the overall quality bar.
-*   **Fast delivery of features to users:** New features reach the end user faster and more frequently.
+*   **Faster feature delivery to users:** New features reach the end-user faster and more frequently.

 ### 📦 Simple CI/CD examples with GitHub Actions